 I love a good Do Now (sometimes referred to as starters) and so do students.
 The purpose of the Do Now is to quickly engage students in learning and provide an opportunity for all students to be successful at the start of the lesson.
-For us as science teachers they are particularly important as they provide an opportunity to assess prior knowledge and consolidate understanding.
+For us as science teachers they are particularly important as they provide an opportunity to activate prior knowledge and consolidate understanding.

-Do Nows can go wrong when they are too challenging or when students are unclear on what to do; this creates confusion too early, and for some students will provide the reason to switch off.
+Do Nows can go wrong when they are too challenging or when students are unclear on what to do; this creates confusion too early on in the lesson, and for some students will provide the reason to switch off.

 - Keep it pacey – a maximum of 5 minutes

 - Keep the task simple – it shouldn’t need lots of explanation.
 Modelling one example can help.

 - Use it to consolidate learning from the previous lesson or units